ESOL program helps students with language barrier during pandemic

 “So, we walk them through the steps together then we do it a second time,” said Kate Ogden, ESOL teacher at Allen Elementary.

-Wichita public school has also expanded their ESOL team during this time to make sure English as a second language families with additional questions can call their students school during school hours and receive help from a bilingual employee throughout the school year.
+Wichita schools also expanded their ESOL team during this time to make sure English as a second language families with additional questions can call their students school during school hours and receive help from a bilingual employee throughout the school year.